-Before pot dispensaries as source for different healthy cannabis products were the ancestors using raw cannabis for medical and health benefits.
+Before marijuana dispensaries existed as source for different healthy cannabis products, people used raw cannabis for medical and health benefits.
 And for at least 3,000 years, people have been using cannabis or marijuana in treating illnesses, according to the National Institutes of Health.

 Regarding how long cannabis has been used for medical purposes, another source revealed that its first reference in writings was that from China in 2737 BC by the name of Emperor Shen Nung.
 The focus on most writings was the herb’s use for medication for illnesses, including absent-mindedness, malaria, gout and rheumatism.